docknetwork/crypto-wasm-ts/README.md

 The above has a few differences from the prover's statements:

-- Instead of using `Statement.boundCheckProver`, verifier uses `Statement.boundCheckVerifier`.
+- Instead of using `Statement.boundCheckLegoProver`, verifier uses `Statement.boundCheckLegoVerifier`.
 - Instead of proving key, verifier uses verifying key for the snark.

 The verifier now creates the proof specification and verifies the proof.